|

 HOLGER:

-Variant of Old Norse Hólmgeirr,
+Old Swedish form of Old Norse Holmgeirr,

 meaning "spear island."

-- HOLMGER
+- HÓLMGEIR:

-(Hólmger): Variant of Old Norse Hólmgeirr,
+Icelandic form of Old Norse Holmgeirr,

 meaning "spear island."

-- HOLMGEIR
+- HOLMGEIRR:

-(Hólmgeirr): "Spear island."
 Old Norse name composed of the

-elements hólmr "island" and geirr
+elements holmr "island" and geirr

 - ISLAY: